2nd December at 8:00am.

 I have an appointment booked but I think I could be at risk of Covid-19

 Keeping everyone safe is our top priority.
-So if anyone in your home develops symptoms of Covid-19 (high temperature, new continuous cough, loss of taste/smell) in the two weeks before we visit, it’s really important to cancel or reschedule your appointment online or call 0333 200 8899.
+So if anyone in your home develops symptoms of Covid-19 (high temperature, new continuous cough, loss of taste/smell) in the two weeks before we visit OR has been told to self-isolate, it’s really important to cancel or reschedule your appointment online or call 0333 200 8899.

 How do I spot a fake British Gas email?